Skip to content

 Contributor Style Guide

-We created this guide to help new contributors write guides/pages while maintaining the voice and style present on the site.
+We created this guide to help contributors write new guides while maintaining the voice and style present on the site.
 Please read it closely — following these guidelines will help your first draft land much closer to what we’re looking for.

 Activist Checklist exists to make digital security accessible to people doing social movement work.
 Our readers are organizers, protesters, ICE observers, mutual aid volunteers, and anyone engaged in activism or political dissent.
 They are not security experts.
 Most are encountering these topics for the first time, often under time pressure and real risk.